syed-ahmad27/hello-world/README.md

 # hello-world

-my name is Syed Ahmad
+my name is Syed Ahmad.
 I am from kanpur.